kyla-secure/Kyla-secure/README.md

 ## 🔧 Skills
 - Cisco Packet Tracer, VLANs, DHCP, Subnetting
-- Cybersecurity labs with Kali and Windows
+- Cybersecurity labs with Kali, Metasploitable, and Windows

 ## 🧠 What I Do
 - 🔐 **Cybersecurity Labs**: Virtualized environments with Kali, Windows, and vulnerable targets.
 Every step validated and snapshot-ready.